zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 There was nothing stale about this dialogue, because it was written by Dr. Lucy Tse.

-From Los Angeles, California, I’m Jeff McQuillan.
-Than k you for listening.
-Come back and listen to us next time on ESL Podcast.

-English as a Second Language Podcast is written and produ ced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan, copyright 2010 by the Center  for Educational Development.

 # Working from a Home Office